soichih/node-readblock/README.md

 readblock doesn't stream/flow like many other similar modules.
 It reads one block at a time (although buffered to about 8k), asynchrnously, so you can use it as part of async.whilst.
 In theory, readblock should be able to read files with any size, and really fast.

+readblock was designed to load a large fasta input files delimited by "\n>", for example..

 ```
 var async = require('async');